Registration and virtual orientation

 Managing Director, Safety, Canadian Pacific

-Area Director Safety and Environmental Compliance, Waste Management, Inc.
+Area Director Safety and Environmental Compliance, Waste Management of Canada Corp.

 Executive Vice President, Health, Safety, Environment & Quality, Dexterra Group Inc

 Different generations have different work styles, values, and ways of communicating.
 In addition, different age groups encounter varying risks in the workplace, which can have a significant effect on occupational health and safety and workers’ compensation claims.
 Ensuring all employees are on message and equipped to competently do their role is critical in avoiding accidents in the workplace.
 This panel will look at how you can re-design your training schemes to ensure they can be easily understood by all employees.

 - Communicating the importance of mental health and safety to each generation

 - How to encourage appropriate styles of education and mentoring